ibutsu/ibutsu-server/docs/source/developer-guide/getting-started.rst

 - NPM
 - yarn
 - redis (strongly recommend a container)
-- mongo (strongly recommend a container)
+- PostgreSQL (strongly recommend a container)

 To run the containers, you will need either one of the following installed: